 Major areas that will be affected by quantum:

 - Material Simulations: materials can be anything in the real world.
-For example, a pharmaceutical molecule is a material.
-Aspirin and antiviral medicines are materials — things that can be simulated.
-Batteries are materials, chemicals are materials; Take clinical trials: Maybe mapping DNA we get to the point where we can simulate molecules to such an extent that we don’t need to do trials at all.
+For example, a pharmaceutical molecule is a material, as are aspirin and antiviral medicines.
+These are things that can be simulated.
+Take clinical trials: Maybe mapping DNA we get to the point where we can simulate molecules to such an extent that we don’t need to do trials at all.

 - Manufacturing: The second category is optimization.
-For instance, optimizing the entire supply chain of some manufacturing industry– – there are now calculations that say that the energy savings would be significant.
-An important factor in mitigating the effects of global warming.
+For instance, using quantum in optimizing the entire supply chain of some manufacturing industry.
+There are now calculations that say that the energy savings would be significant and an important factor in mitigating the effects of global warming.
 We need to consider that large systems and single organisms are not just isolated bits.
-And it could all start with something as trivial as optimizing a package delivery system.
+And it could all start with something like optimizing a package delivery system.